dhardestylewis/terrain_aggregator/README.md

-# PostgreSQL installation using Singularity on Stampede2
+# PostgreSQL+PostGIS installation using Singularity on Stampede2

 *Steps to install PostgreSQL on Stampede2 at TACC*